Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Introduction

-Several research teams have tried to simulate emission spectra of uranyl complexes with quantum chemical methods~\cite{doi:10.1021/ct200419x, doi:10.1021/ic5006852, su2011uranyl}, based on either wave-function theory (WFT), or density functional theory (DFT).
-While WFT methods are efficient for accurate calculations, the high computing cost limits the simulation to small clusters of heavy elements like uranium.
-DFT approaches are more appropriate for cost-effective calculations applied to actinides, but can be challenged regarding the accuracy of the description of the electronic ground state and excited states, and its ability to reproduce low-lying electronic transitions and their vibronic resolution.
-Relativistic effects, electron correlation, and spin-orbit coupling must be correctly taken into account for those heavy elements.
+Several research teams have tried to simulate emission spectra of uranyl complexes with quantum chemical methods~\cite{doi:10.1021/ct200419x, doi:10.1021/ic5006852, su2011uranyl}, on the basis of either wave-function theory (WFT) or density functional theory (DFT) and by taking into account relativistic effects~\cite{relat-Pyykko-CR1988-88-563,relat-Dyall-Book2007,relat-Autschbach-JCP2012-136-150902,relat-Reiher-Book2014} (scalar relativistic effects and spin-orbit coupling), as they are important for actinide complexes.
+While WFT methods are well-suited for accurate calculations, the high computing costs limit the simulations to small clusters of heavy elements such as uranium.
+DFT approaches are more appropriate for cost-effective calculations applied to actinides but can be challenging with regard to their accuracy for the description of the electronic ground and excited states and their ability to reproduce low-lying electronic transitions and their vibronic resolutions.
 Tecmer~{\etal}~\cite{tecmer2011electronic} have evaluated the accuracy of pure and hybrid exchange-correlation functionals for the bare uranyl cation isoelectronic uranium triatomics, arguing that hybrid functionals can be used for quantitative prediction of the low-lying excited states of uranyl.
-Uranyl tetrachloride complexes have been thoroughly studied as a reference cluster because direct comparison with luminescence data from crystals is possible~\cite{watkin1991structure}.
-Moreover, this complex can also be stabilized in non-aqueous solvents~\cite{B317002K, doi:10.1021/ic701752j, sornein2006uranyl}, and is of interest in some solvent extraction protocols~\cite{reillerA336termodynamics,helle2015liquid}.
-The structure of the uranyl tetrachloride is well-established with four chloride ions in the equatorial plane of the \ce{UO2^{2+}} moiety, resulting in a $\chem{D_{4h}}$ symmetry.
-The effects of second-sphere counter cations, solvent molecules or solvating agents have also to be considered, as to quantify their influence on the structures, the electronic states energies, and the vibronic progressions.
+Uranyl tetrachloride complexes have been thoroughly studied as a reference system because direct comparisons with luminescence data from crystals are possible~\cite{watkin1991structure}.
+Moreover, this complex can also be stabilized in nonaqueous solvents~\cite{B317002K, doi:10.1021/ic701752j, sornein2006uranyl} and is of interest in some solvent extraction protocols~\cite{reillerA336termodynamics,helle2015liquid}.
+The structure of the uranyl tetrachloride is well-established, with four chloride ions in the equatorial plane of the \ce{UO2^{2+}} moiety, resulting in a $D_{4h}$ symmetry.
+The effects of second-sphere countercations, solvent molecules, or solvating agents also have to be considered, in order to quantify their influence on the structures, the electronic state energies, and the vibronic progressions.